-There are several examiners who mark the assessments, this is a necessity and dictated by University regulations.
+There are several examiners who mark the assessments.
 This inevitably may lead to some differences of opinion on what constitutes the "correct" way to do/write anything!

-On the positive side it means that your work is assessed by examiners who are clinically active and research active.
+On the positive side it means that your work is assessed by examiners who are the most qualified to do so.
 If you can assimilate all the pieces of advice it should help you with any future writing/research project as well as with the compilation of advisory reports to clients/insurance companies/colleagues etc.

 Please be aware that the most critical marking and feedback is often the most valuable to you.
 Some comments will be made purely to give you the assessor's personal point of view.
 This view may not always be the same as you or other assessors.
-It is important to be aware that you will not have your grade reduced because of personal opinions such as this but we consider it extremely valuable to you to have access to specialist opinion.
+It is important to be aware that you will not have your grade reduced because of personal opinions such as this but we consider it extremely valuable to you to have access to expert opinion.